Bit Dimensions and Definitions

 Feed per Revolution

-Calculated value dependant on the Speed (RPM) and Feed.
+Calculated value dependent on the speed (RPM) and feed.
 It’s how far the bit moves along the cutting path in a single revolution.

 Deflection